 Servings: 32 people

 Learn how to make the famous Knorr Vegetable Dip with this easy-to-follow recipe.
-Perfect for parties and gatherings, this dip is always a crowd favorite.
+Perfect for parties, this dip is always a crowd favorite.

 Note: Be sure to read through the recipe’s post for tips and details about this recipe.